Ebenezer-Raphael/Product-Preview-Card-Component/README.md

 ### Continued development

-I am yet to deploy the optimal layout depending on their device's screen size
+I am yet to deploy the optimal layout depending on their device's screen size.

 ### Useful resources